 Other downfalls of the tendering process include high marketing costs and the risk of a smaller buyer pool.
 Your real estate agent is likely going to give you a recommendation based on the uniqueness of your property, your goals and their experience.

 2. Choosing a Conveyancer

 Because buyers have the legal right to know about these matters, you as the vendor (seller) could be held liable for oversight if an issue isn’t revealed ahead of time.
-It is also generally recommended to steer away from DIY conveyancing kits, as whilst they can save you money, there are legal risks involved in dealing with the complexities of property law, and you will be held liable for mistakes (which can be very costly, especially if you don’t have professional indemnity insurance).
+It is also generally recommended to steer away from DIY conveyancing kits, as whilst they can save you money, there are legal risks involved in dealing with the complexities of property law, and you will be held liable for mistakes.
+This can be very costly, especially if you don’t have professional indemnity insurance.